 Suggested time: 10:30 am

 After you return to dry land, head down the street to see what the bustling Central Market has to offer.
-A destination for locals to get anything and everything, plus for visitors to get clothes tailored, shoes custom-made or souvenirs collected, the Central Market is a historic trading site and a must-see activity.
+The Central market is a destination for locals to get anything and everything they could possibly need, plus for visitors to get clothes tailored, shoes custom-made or souvenirs to collect.
+It’s a historic trading site and a must-see activity in Hoi An.

 Address: Nguyen Hue and Tran Phu Streets, Hoi An